 The Federation is a membership based organisation.
-We have 51 community legal centre members which are actively involved in our work through our Management Committee, Standing Groups, Working Groups and other processes.
-The Federation’s structure ensures that the client-driven work of CLCs across Victoria informs our law reform and policy activities.
-Our Justice Policy Positions are endorsed by our members.
+We have 50 community legal centre members which are actively involved in our work through our Management Committee, Standing Groups, Working Groups and other processes.
+The Federation's structure ensures that the client-driven work of CLCs across Victoria informs our law reform and policy activities.

 Membership brings a range of benefits.
 Supported by Victoria Legal Aid and other bodies, the Federation offers its members a range of services including:

 - Representation of the sector’s interests to stakeholders;

 - Opportunities to network and collaborate to advance social justice;

 - Free telephone industrial relations advice through Jobs Australia;